ariesteam/thinklab/README.txt

-To run application from command line, change current directory to the folder where you unzipped the distribution package and type the following command:
+To run the application from the command line, change the current directory to the folder where you unzipped the distribution package and type the following command:

 java -jar lib\jpf-boot.jar        [windows]